eight04/inline-js/README.md

 Minify css content.

 ### dataurl
-Convert the content into dataurl.
+Convert the content into data URL.

 The transformer would determine the mimetype from filename:
 ```